- Undergraduate Programs

 Are you seeking an advanced degree?
 Do you have a passion for the business of sport?

-The ETSU graduate Sport Management Concentration provides students with the opportunity to critically examine a wide variety of sport industry-related themes and issues.
+The ETSU graduate Sport Management degree provides students with the opportunity to critically examine a wide variety of sport industry-related themes and issues.
 Our program emphasizes both academic preparation along with required real-world practical field experiences.

 The curriculum examines three main segments of the sport industry (performance, production, promotion), and it encompasses all levels of sport: youth, high school, collegiate, professional, amateur, competitive, non-competitive, recreational, private, and nonprofit/profit organizations.